dnlbowers/Vape-Store/TESTING.md

 |:---:|:---|
 |&check;| The site has a list of products.
 |&check;| The list of products is paginated.
-|&check;| The list of products is ordered by ID by default.
+|&check;| The product list is ordered by default by ID.
 |&check;| The list of products can be ordered by name ascending and descending.
 |&check;| The list of products can be ordered by price ascending and descending.
 |&check;| The list of products can be ordered by rating ascending and descending.
-|&check;| The list of products can be filter to show only those that have an active sale.
+|&check;| The list of products can be filtered to show only those with an active sale.
-|&check;| The list of products show stock status i.e. in stock/out of stock.
+|&check;| The list of products shows stock status, i.e., in stock/out of stock.
-|&check;| Add to cart button works as expected on both the all products page and the product details page.
+|&check;| Add to cart button works as expected on all products and product details pages.
-|&check;| User cannot add more items to their cart than are in stock.
+|&check;| User cannot add more items to their cart that are in stock.
-|&check;| When and item is out of stock the add to cart button is disabled.
+|&check;| When an item is out of stock, the add to cart button is disabled.

 |passed | **View individual product details** so that I can **identify the price, description, detailed reviews, and product image enabling me to compare how the product differs from other items.**
 |:---:|:---|